rabidaudio/webtorrent-docs/notes.md

 Now you are ready to contribute!
 Commit changes and send a pull request.
-However, much of the functionality has been [intentionally](https://github.com/feross/webtorrent#the-node-way) abstracted into independant node modules.
+However, much of the functionality has been [intentionally](https://github.com/feross/webtorrent#the-node-way) abstracted into independent node modules.
 A description of these modules is available below.
 See each package for more information.

-# Dependant packages
+# Dependent packages

 Module                                                                              |                                           Description
 ----------------------------------------------------------------------------------- | -----------------------------------------------------------------------------------------------------